 Our primary strategy for our technology and solutions business is to commercialize our patented technology in the area of secure real-time communication.
-We are developing technology for:
+We are currently developing our licensing strategy around our proprietary technology.
+We expect to devote significant efforts to our licensing strategy and implementation of our licensing program once established.